bhi-kimlab/neticspy/README.md

 ```
 **Arguments**

 `-a ABERRATION, --aberration ABERRATION`: Input two-column table (without headers) containing genetically aberrant genes for each sample.
-It contain two columns that map every gene (1st column) to the samples that it it genetically aberrant (2nd column).
+It contain two columns that map every gene (1st column) to the samples that it is genetically aberrant (2nd column).

 `-f DIFFUSION_MATRIX, --diffusion-matrix DIFFUSION_MATRIX`: Path to .npz file for diffusion matrix.